CASW elects Reid, Stone to board seats

-Czerne Reid is a senior lecturer at the University of Florida College of Medicine’s Department of Psychiatry and affiliate faculty in the College of Journalism and Communications.
+Czerne Reid is a instructional associate professor at the University of Florida College of Medicine’s Department of Psychiatry and affiliate faculty in the College of Journalism and Communications.
 She also is a contributing editor for Science News and an independent journalist whose work has appeared in National Geographic and other outlets.

 Co-chair of the NASW Education Committee since 2013, she is particularly interested in science communication by scientists and science-trained individuals and conducts mentoring and research in that area.
 She has served since 2019 as chief editor for the ComSciCon-SciWri workshops, where science trainees produce stories for CASW’s New Horizons Newsroom.